Willson Contreras Player Props: Cardinals vs. Reds

 Willson Contreras At The Plate

-- Contreras is batting .205 with 12 doubles, seven home runs and 24 walks.
+- Contreras is hitting .207 with 12 doubles, seven home runs and 24 walks.

-- In five games this year, he has homered (8.6%, and 3% of his trips to the dish).
+- He has homered in five games this year (8.5%), leaving the park in 2.9% of his chances at the plate.

-- In 31.0% of his games this season, Contreras has notched at least one RBI.
-In four of those games (6.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 30.5% of his games this season, Contreras has notched at least one RBI.
+In four of those games (6.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.